memery1446/DexAggregator/README.md

 ```bash
 cd <your-chosen-name>
 ```
-The terminal should look something like: you@Your-MacBook-Pro <name-you-chose> %
+The terminal should look something like: you@Your-MacBook-Pro PROJECTNAME %
     Notice that the project name comes before the % sign.
 The solution to many errors is to realize that commands are being sent from the main or master branch.

 4. (Optional) Remove git origin to keep your repository clean